sony/DiffRoll/README.md

 - `dataloader.batch_size` sets the batch size.
 You can set a higher number if your GPU has enough memory.
 - `dataset` when setting to `Custom`, it load audio clips from the folder `my_audio`.
 - `dataset.args.audio_ext` sets the file extension to be loaded.
 The default extension is `mp3`.
 - `dataset.args.max_segment_samples` sets length of audio segment to be loaded.
-If `dataset.args.max_segment_samples` is smaller than the actual audio clip duration, the first `dataset.args.max_segment_samples` samples of the audio clip would be loaded.
-If `dataset.args.max_segment_samples` is larger than the actual audio clip, the audio clip will be padded to `dataset.args.max_segment_samples` with 0.
+If it is smaller than the actual audio clip duration, the first `max_segment_samples` samples of the audio clip would be loaded.
+If it is larger than the actual audio clip, the audio clip will be padded to `max_segment_samples` with 0.
 The default value is `327680` which is around 10 seconds when `sample_rate=16000`.
 - `gpus` sets which GPU to use. `gpus=[k]` means `device='cuda:k'`, `gpus=2` means [DistributedDataParallel](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html) (DDP) is used with two GPUs.

 ## Inpainting